 There was one other very huge incidental catch that is a testament to the pike fishing available at Fireside Lodge.
 As was the case with the trophy lake trout during our first trip, while fishing for smallmouth I was able to land a huge gator on only 8-pound line, which almost even frightened me.
 See and judge for yourself, but at 50 inches, that pike went well over 30 pounds according to catch and release charts.
 This pike was absolutely fat as a pig, without a blemish on her.
-Everyone present agreed that she was one of the prettiest, most perfect representation of a monster pike that any of us had ever seen!
+Everyone present agreed that she was one of the prettiest, most perfect representations of a monster pike that any of us had ever seen!

 So, all in all, I now completely understand this system’s potential, we did discover a perfect traditional old-time lodge that treats everyone like family and that’s all we ever need to know to keep us coming back.